I’m really happy to finally share this piece with you.

 Time payments are accepted, but please note:

-Due to current payment limitations, I can only accept them via Western Union.
-Please keep this in mind when deciding to bid.
+Due to current payment limitations, I can only accept them via PayPal (Friends & Family only) or via Western Union.
+Please keep this in mind when placing your offer.

 If offers are close in value, preference may be given to full payment.